-In the 2019 Speech from the Throne, government announced it will introduce new legislation aimed at removing and preventing accessibility barriers.
-The new accessibility legislation will look at design of public spaces, information and communications (including customer service standards), service animal certification, public sector procurement, public sector employment and public transportation.
+In the 2019 Speech from the Throne, government announced that new legislation will be introduced aimed at removing and preventing accessibility barriers for people with disabilities.
+The new legislation will look at the design of public spaces, information and communications (which includes customer service standards), service animal certification, public sector procurement, public sector employment and public transportation.

-The first step in creating legislation is developing an act, which is the foundation of the legislation and will set out key definitions, areas under which regulations can be developed, authority for creating accessibility regulations and standards, enforcement measures, review processes and time frames for implementation.
+The first step in creating legislation is developing an act, which is the foundation of the legislation that sets out key definitions, areas under which regulations can be developed, authority for creating accessibility regulations and standards, enforcement measures, review processes and time frames for implementation.

 - Accessible Canada Act